koopjs/koopjs.github.io/_posts/2021-10-19-koop-cli-v1-1-0-release.md

 author: Haoliang Yu
 ---

-HTTPS support is one of the mostly asked features for Koop.
+HTTPS support is one of the mostly requested features for Koop.
 In the recent release of Koop CLI v1.1, we have added the support of HTTPS to the dev server, which allows to create a local HTTPS server with simple command options.
 In this blog, we will discuss this new feature.

 ## New serve options